 Serbia’s smoking prevalence is set to continue decreasing over the forecast period resulting in further declines of retail volume sales growth of cigarettes, albeit at a slower rate.
 However, increasing taxes will allow constant retail value sales to see positive, but slow, growth rates during the forecast period.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

-Discover the latest market trends and uncover sources of future market growth for the Cigarettes industry in Serbia with research from Euromonitor's team of in-country analysts – experts by industry and geographic specialisation.
+Understand the latest market trends and future growth opportunities for the Cigarettes industry in Serbia with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

-If you're in the Cigarettes industry in Serbia, our research will save you time and money while empowering you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.
+If you're in the Cigarettes industry in Serbia, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.

-This industry report originates from Passport, our Tobacco market research database.
+This report originates from Passport, our Cigarettes research and analysis database.

 If you purchase a report that is updated in the next 60 days, we will send you the new edition and data extract FREE!
 Home Page